 On top of these, Muslims observing Sawm are also expected to refrain from anger, violence, lust, greed, and gossiping.
 The fast represents a period of deep personal worship in which Muslims seek increased closeness to Allah (SWT).

 Not all Muslims are expected to observe Sawm, though.
-Children under the age of puberty are exempt from fasting, although some parents encourage children (particularly older children) to fast either for part of the day or on selected days to prepare them for adulthood when they are expected to observe Sawm in its entirety.
+Children under puberty are exempt from fasting, although some parents encourage children (particularly older children) to fast for part of the day or on selected days.
+This is to prepare them for adulthood when they are expected to observe Sawm in its entirety.

-Other exceptions include pregnant, menstruating, and breastfeeding women, the elderly (who are unable to safely fast), and anyone who has been advised not to fast on medical grounds (through ill health and/or medical conditions).
-Muslims may also be excused from fasting on selected days so long as they have a genuine excuse (such as travelling for an essential reason etc…) but will be expected to pay Fidya, which is a one-off payment equivalent to the value of feeding one person.
+Other exceptions include pregnant, menstruating, and breastfeeding women, the elderly (who are unable to fast safely), and anyone who has been advised not to fast on medical grounds (through ill health and/or medical conditions).
+Muslims may also be excused from fasting on selected days so long as they have a genuine excuse (such as travelling for an essential reason etc.) but will be expected to pay Fidya, which is a one-off payment equivalent to the value of feeding one person.

-If a Muslim misses a day of Sawm [link to new Missing a Fast blog] for a reason that is not considered to be worthy, they must either pay Kaffarah, the value of feeding 60 people, or to observe a 60-day continuous fast outside of Ramadan.
-Muslims are unable to begin their 60 days of fasting immediately following the day they miss as it is not permissible to fast over the Eid celebrations that occur following Ramadan.
+If a Muslim misses a day of Sawm for a reason that is not considered worthy, they must either pay Kaffarah, the value of feeding 60 people or observe a 60-day continuous fast outside of Ramadan.
+Muslims cannot begin their 60 days of fasting immediately following the day they miss as it is not permissible to fast over the Eid celebrations following Ramadan.

-For many, the rules of Ramadan do leave some grey areas, often seeing Muslims going to their local imam for guidance and assurance.
+For many, things you can’t do in Ramadan leave some grey areas, often seeing Muslims going to their local imam for guidance and assurance.

 Suhoor and Iftar

 Muslims will eat and drink at the pre-dawn meal, known as Suhur, and the evening meal, called Iftar, after sunset.
-Traditionally, the day’s fast is broken at Iftar by eating dates as it is believed that this is what the Prophet Muhammad (PBUH) ate to break his fast.
+Traditionally, the day's fast is broken at Iftar by eating dates, as it is believed that this is what the Prophet Muhammad (SAW) ate to break his fast.
 Although it takes place in the evening, Iftar translates to “breakfast” in Ramadan.

 Forgetting to Fast